puckydev/CJBB/README.md

    - Application ID: `1411196158663196713`
    - Public Key: `2963bb3d4d4132e5c2f05a900ff75e3cff7332025f2f4b7c06305901b5efcbbf`

-2. **Bot Permissions**: The bot needs the following permissions:
+2. **Bot Permissions**: The bot needs the following permissions in your Discord server:
-   - Send Messages
-   - Embed Links
-   - Attach Files
+   - **View Channels** - To access the target channel
+   - **Send Messages** - To post buy notifications
+   - **Embed Links** - To send rich embeds with transaction details
+   - **Attach Files** - To include the king.JPG image in notifications
-   - Read Message History
+   - **Read Message History** - General bot functionality

+3. **Required Discord Intents**: The bot is configured with these intents:
+   - `Guilds` - Access to guild information
+   - `GuildMessages` - Ability to send messages
+   - `MessageContent` - Access to message content (if needed)

-3. **Invite Bot**: Use this URL to invite the bot to your server:
+4. **Invite Bot**: Use this URL to invite the bot to your server:
    ```
    https://discord.com/oauth2/authorize?client_id=1411196158663196713&permissions=84992&integration_type=0&scope=bot
    ```

+5. **Channel Setup**: After inviting the bot:
+   - Ensure the bot has access to your target channel
+   - Verify the `DISCORD_CHANNEL_ID` in your environment variables matches your channel
+   - Test by sending a message to confirm the bot can post in the channel

 ## How It Works